-Anyone with a colostomy can travel.
+Anyone with a urostomy can travel.
 As long as you plan ahead, nothing should be out of your reach.

 - Seat belts will not harm your stoma when adjusted comfortably.
-Do not place the seatbelt straps directly over the stoma. - Store supplies in the coolest part of the car-not in direct sun or the trunk. - Bring supplies in your carry-on bag when flying, as luggage can be lost.
+Do not place the seatbelt straps directly over the stoma. - Store supplies in the coolest part of the car-not in direct sun or the trunk. - When flying, bring supplies in your carry-on bag, as luggage can be lost.